About

 Nicolas Franke, WMO on behalf of UN-Water Expert Group on Water and Climate Change, noted the release of the UN-Water Analytical Brief Water for Climate Mitigation, which identifies key issues for integrating water resources and provides guidance on how these resources can help achieve Paris climate goals.
 Franke emphasized that water is necessary for a wide range of mitigation measures and that understanding its availability and constraints can assist in deciding mitigation options.

 Dianna Kopansky, UN Environment Programme (UNEP), stressed the importance of freshwater systems for limiting global warming and pointed to the importance of the Integrated Water Resources Management (IWRM) approach, which countries are increasingly adopting.
 Also key, Kopansky underscored, is the need to protect ecosystems, which UNEP and partner organizations are helping to accomplish through restoration and conservation projects.
-Kopansky urged scaling up and connecting action across The Rio Conventions, NAPs, and NDC, noting that the UN system makes available information and data that help to do that.
+Kopansky urged scaling up and connecting action across the Rio Conventions, NAPs, and NDC, noting that the UN system makes available information and data that help to do that.

 Sonja Koeppel, Secretary, Water Convention, United Nations Economic Commission for Europe (UNECE), stressed that water resources are transboundary by nature and that there is a need to share data and incorporate this aspect into NAPs and NDCs.
 However, fewer than half of NAPs and only 6% of NDCs mention this as a thematic area.
 Koeppel urged promoting inclusive consultations with stakeholders and developing a shared vision for adaptation and mitigation.